mufasa1611/Project2-Converter/README.md

 ![second](assets/pic/second2.png)

 - After pressing the convert button, a second box appears below showing the conversion result for one unit and the converted value with one decimal place.
 An invalid entry in the "enter value" field will display a pop-up message asking the user to input a valid decimal number.
-If a valid decimal number is entered,the instructions below disappear.
+If a valid decimal number is entered,the instructions below the box disappear.

 ![invalid.popup](assets/pic/invalid.popup.png)

-- When converting a valid decimal number, a drop-down box appears below with instructions below, asking the user to select the desired decimal places for the result from 1 to 9 and to press the "update decimal" button.
+- When converting a valid decimal number, a drop-down box appears beneath with instructions below, asking the user to select the desired decimal places for the result from 1 to 9 decimal places and to press the "update decimal" button.
 The converted value is then shown updated as per the user preference.
 This button as well changes its color when the mouse hovers over it.

 ![third](assets/pic/third2.png)